 - Market Research

 Transferable skills career paths:

-You can look for work experience in the area of psychology that you are interested in, such as an assistant psychologist or in areas such as nursing, social work, mental health work, services for individuals with disabilities, mentoring young offenders and work in prisons or social services.
+You can look for work experience in the area of psychology that you are interested in, such as an assistant psychologist or in areas such as nursing or social services.
 For educational psychology, you may consider gaining experience from teaching in a school as an assistant.
 For occupational psychology, experience in human resources or business management roles will be valuable.

 Careers in psychology can be extremely competitive, so experience in any kind of experience will give your application an advantage.
 It will also help you to develop the essential skills needed to succeed in the industry.
 Employers highly value work experience and will allow you to network and build a list of contacts who may become useful in the future.

 Psychology graduates thrive in careers where they are given the opportunity to engage with a range of complex issues and have to develop a strong understanding of these areas in a short space of time.
 These include:

 - Marketing and Advertising: Marketing firms, advertising agencies.